-- Enrolled in an eligible degree or certificate program at Windward CC.
-The programs eligible for financial aid at Windward CC are all Associate Degree Programs, as well as the Certificate of Achievement in Agripharmatech (Ethnopharmacognosy and Plant Biotechnology), and Certificate of Achievement in Veterinary Assisting - Have a high school diploma or a GED - Be either a U.S. citizen or an eligible non-citizen (i.e. permanent resident alien) - Continuing Windward CC students must be meeting satisfactory academic progress requirements towards their degree objective - Must not owe a repayment on a federal grant or be in default on a student loan
+- Be enrolled in an eligible degree or certificate program at Windward CC.
+The programs eligible for financial aid at Windward CC are all Associate Degree Programs, as well as the Certificate of Achievement in Agripharmatech (Ethnopharmacognosy and Plant Biotechnology), and Certificate of Achievement in Veterinary Assisting - Have a high school diploma or a GED - Be either a U.S. citizen or an eligible non-citizen (i.e. permanent resident alien) - Be meeting satisfactory academic progress requirements towards their degree objective if they are a continuing student - Not owe a repayment on a federal grant or be in default on a federal student loan